MikeBusuttil/kaggle/README.md

 #### attempt #6

 - attempt improvements over Erik and see if score improves:
-  - optimize parameters for each model(pay for remote compute over night)
-  - what is this "MICE" suggestion: https://www.kaggle.com/code/agehsbarg/top-10-0-10943-stacking-mice-and-brutal-force
-  - when fixing skew & imputing, should you not apply the transformation obtained from the test set only?
-    - see https://datascience.stackexchange.com/a/39933
-  - try adding X^2 of these predictors (as per https://www.kaggle.com/code/agehsbarg/top-10-0-10943-stacking-mice-and-brutal-force):
-    - ['YearRemodAdd', 'LotFrontage_log', 'TotalBsmtSF_log', '1stFlrSF_log', '2ndFlrSF_log', 'GrLivArea_log', 'GarageCars_log', 'GarageArea_log', 'OverallQual','ExterQual','BsmtQual','GarageQual', 'FireplaceQu','KitchenQual']
   - see how it compares when combining all combinable vars.
 Ie.
     - kitchenQuality + #kitchens => "Excellent Kitchens", "Good Kitchens", "Typical Kitchens", etc
     - fireplacesQu + fireplaces
     - PoolQC + PoolArea
+    - basement SF stuff
+    - garage SF stuff
+  - optimize parameters for each model(pay for remote compute over night)
+  - what is this "MICE" suggestion: https://www.kaggle.com/code/agehsbarg/top-10-0-10943-stacking-mice-and-brutal-force
+  - when fixing skew & imputing, should you not apply the transformation obtained from the test set only?
+    - see https://datascience.stackexchange.com/a/39933
+  - remove OverallQual and GrLivArea outliers
 - go over all the transformation decisions 1 more time to see if there are any worth doing differently
+  - ie. make Fence ordinal

 #### attempt #7